A script language of step-sharing scheduling coroutine in single thread

 In this example, you can see:

-this is an internal variable in method.
+this is an built-in variable in method.
 It is a reference to set’s object.

 Now we have two questions: